koli/kong-ingress/README.md

 ```

 > It will enable access only to the default Service Account and only to the required resources.
+> **Note:** The cluster role binding namespace defaults to `kong-system`, make sure to change
+> if you're installing in a different namespace.

 3) **Install the Kong Ingress Controller**